Old Oak Tree Care carries out many different kinds of tree consultancy work. The most common are listed below

 Old Oak Tree Care usually carries out this work on a fixed fee basis to give customers confidence of costs.
 The fixed fee will cover all arboricultural consultancy work including site visits, report writing, letters written and consultations given until the planning decision is reached.

 Just because a tree report has been produced to the required standards, it may still be a barrier to the gaining of planning permisison.
-If tree loss is unacceptable, aesthetics are not considered or retained trees are likely to be put under significant stress, significant problems will occur.
-Using over 10 years of experience of conducting surveys of this type and dealing with Councils, I will give a honest opinon of how proposals will be consided by the tree officers at the local council.
+If tree loss is considered unacceptable, aesthetics are not considered or retained trees are likely to be put under significant stress, significant problems can occur in the planning process.
+Using over 12 years of experience of conducting surveys of this type and dealing with Councils, I will give a honest opinon of how proposals will be consided by the tree officers at the local council.

 Planning conditions, which come attached to the granting of planning permission, will sometimes have conditions attached to them in relation to trees.
 Usually there is a requirment for a Tree Protection Plan, Arboricultrural Method Statement and details of how trees are to be protected.
 All these items can be provided, again at a fixed fee to discharge the specified planning condition.